bellmano/IMDb-to-Letterboxd/docs/privacy-policy.md

-# Privacy Policy for IMDb to Letterboxd Extension
+# Privacy Policy for IMDb to Letterboxd

 The **IMDb to Letterboxd** extension respects your privacy.
 We do not collect, store, or share any personal information from users.